js-girls/workshop/docs/level1/06-form-validation.md

 ### What have we done here?

-Well first we cleared any possible previous *warning sign* by calling `clearValidation` on our input elements.
+Well first we're clearing any possible *warning sign* that might be shown by calling `clearValidation` on our input elements.

 ```javascript
 function clearValidation(element) {